|HomePage||Huns||Turks & Uygurs||Tibetans||Koreans||Khitans||Manchus||Mongols||Taiwanese||Ryukyu||Japanese||Vietnamese|

-Manchu Qing Emperor did not realize the seriousness of coolie trafficking till the Shanghai Incident.
-On July 29th, 1859, a French ship, Ge-te-lu-de, sailed away with abducted Chinese coolies.
+The Manchu Qing Emperor did not realize the seriousness of coolie trafficking till the Shanghai Incident.
+On July 29th, 1859, a French ship, Ge-te-lu-de (?
+Gertrude), sailed away with the abducted Chinese coolies.
 Relatives of some of the coolies converged around the Yangjingbang (i.e., pidgin English river) area in the attempt of intercepting the ship.
 The Chinese attacked two British sailors, killing one, and later attacked a British doctor who tried to intervene together with a customs officer.
-The next day, angry Shanghaiians attacked 6 Thai tourists in mistaking them as the British henchmen involved in coolie abduction.
+The next day, angry Shanghaiians attacked 6 Thai tourists as a result of mistaking them as the British henchmen involved in the coolie abduction.

-Also in 1859, the British, having removed Governor-general Ye Mingshen from Canton during the Second Opium War, pushed through so-called "legal emigration" for the Chinese to go overseas.
-From 1866 onward, new Manchu Governor-general for Guangdong-Guangxi Provinces, Rui-ling, began to exert full efforts in cracking down on the coolie trafficking.
-From 1872 onward, Rui-ling enforced an approach of cutting off the supply of coolies to Macau in addition to destroying coolie broker-smugglers.
-Rui-ling campaigned against foreign smuggler ships frequently, and by AD 1873, Macau's coolie shops were basically empty per an American emissary to Peking (i.e., Williams).
-Besides, Britain Governor Kennedy decreed a ban of coolie ships from docking at Hong Kong beginning on Aug 23rd.
-By Dec 27th, Macau Governor Jie-liu-e-li reluctantly banned coolie trading as well.
-The Manchu government, beginning from 1872, dispatched diplomatic missions and personnels to Cuba and South America for investigating the Chinese slavery, marking an important step in exercising protection of overseas citizens who suffered under the European colonial yokes.
+Also in 1859, the British, having removed Governor-general Ye Mingshen from Canton during the Second Opium War, pushed through the so-called "legal emigration" for the Chinese to go overseas.
+From 1866 onward, the new Manchu Governor-general for Guangdong-Guangxi Provinces, Rui-ling, began to exert full efforts in cracking down on the coolie trafficking.
+From 1872 onward, Rui-ling enforced an approach of cutting off the supply of coolies to Macau in addition to destroying the coolie broker-smugglers.
+Rui-ling campaigned against the foreign smuggler ships frequently, and by AD 1873, Macau's coolie shops were basically empty per an American emissary to Peking (i.e., Williams).
+Besides, Britain Governor Kennedy decreed a ban of the coolie ships from docking at Hong Kong beginning on Aug 23rd.
+By Dec 27th, Macau Governor Jie-liu-e-li reluctantly banned the coolie trading as well.
+The Manchu government, beginning from 1872, dispatched diplomatic missions and personnel to Cuba and South America for investigating the Chinese slavery, marking an important step in exercising the right of protection of the overseas citizens who suffered under the European colonial yokes.

 The British, Amoy & the Human Trafficking